-In Fullmetal Alchemist one can became this, if you attach your soul to a suit of armor with a blood seal/
+In Fullmetal Alchemist one can became this, if a person attaches someone's soul to a suit of armor with a blood seal.

 Alphonse Elric is one of these.
 Different in that he's a main character, and a good guy.
 Also, the fact that he has the voice of an eleven-year-old takes a lot of the intimidation factor right out.

 Both Al and Ed fight empty suits of armor at one point.
 They're not quite as nice; both suits are controlled by serial killers.
 Then again one turns out to be Affably Evilas well as being two people.
 The other turns out to be Barry the Chopper.
 Barry turns out to be fairly good-hearted, though still loving to kill, until he is irrevocably killed.

 There are also the mass-produced suits of armor Hohenheim created for the Thule Society in The Movie of the 2003 anime version.
 Though they have people inside them, they've been killed by the intense cosmic forces inside the portal that connects the FMA-verse to the real world & the armors are animated by the forces that dwell within the gate.
 Taken to a slightly creepy level when Al takes control of one (which just happens to look like his old self) and uses it to help him fight the others, then after they get recalled, temporarily mind-rides back to our world with it.